aplai168/database-structures/README.md

   * [ ] Write a function to return how many nodes your graph has.
 In order to accopmplish this you will need to use node's `fs` module to read your adjacency list text file and split it into lines.
 You'll learn how to do this later in the course, but for now, feel free to use the following code:

     ``` javascript
-    var fs = require('fs'); // this let's you access the file system.
-You'll learn more about it later
+    // this let's you access the file system.
+You'll learn more about it later in the course
+    var fs = require('fs');

     // read the adjacency-list file in this directory (you might have named the file differently) and split it on new lines into an array
     var fileLines = fs.readFileSync('./adjacency-list').toString().split('\n');

-    fileLines.pop(); // you may have to do this 0 or more times, to remove blank lines from fileLines
+    // you may have to do this 0 or more times, to remove blank lines from fileLines
+    fileLines.pop();

     fileLines.forEach(function(line) {
+      // here you have access to each line of the adjacency list
       console.log(line);
     });
     ```